 8. Before the pandemic, other than where adult social care services were provided directly, which, if any, of the following activities did your Local Authority undertake for care providers?

 Please tick all that apply on each row

-Residential care and/or nursing homes Domiciliary care Other care settings Please write in Purchase and distribution of personal protective
+Residential Domiciliary Other care care and/or care settings Please